abhinandsmenon1-lab/rtc-mod/README.md

 ## Notes
 - Regular warns and permanent warns are stored in `data.json`.
 - At 3 total warns, bot removes the user's highest removable role, clears regular warns, and keeps permanent warns.
-- Mods can only warn/moderate members below their highest role.
+- Mods can only warn/moderate members below their highest role..